 - In Book 9, Part V of Schlock Mercenary, General Xinchub is revealed to have gone through one of these:

-- In Dr. Horrible's Sing-Along Blog, Dr. Horrible starts off as an ineffectual Anti-Villain, maybe with good intentions, but through constant humiliation, losing his love interest to the Jerkass Smug Super Captain Hammer, his own urge to join the Evil League of Evil, and the League's threat that he prove himself by killing someone or be killed by the League for wasting their time, he takes a long ride down the evil slope, culminating in the attempted murder of Captain Hammer.
+- In Dr. Horrible's Sing-Along Blog, Dr. Horrible starts off as an ineffectual Anti-Villain, maybe with good intentions, but through constant humiliation, losing his love interest to the Jerkass Smug Super Captain Hammer, his own urge to join the Evil League of Evil, and the League's threat that he prove himself by killing someone or be killed by the League for wasting their time, he takes a long ride down the evil slope, culminating in the attempted murder of Captain Hammer which ends up killing Penny instead.

-- In RWBY, Blake describes this happening to Adam, her former partner from the White Fang; At first, when he killed someone, they were accidents, which soon became acts of self-defense, and by the time of the Blake Trailer, Adam was killing (Or trying to) people out of spite.
+- In RWBY, Blake describes this happening to Adam Taurus, her former partner from the White Fang.
+At first, when he killed someone, they were accidents, which soon became acts of self-defense, and by the time of the Blake Trailer, Adam was killing (or trying to kill) people out of spite.
 The Volume 6 Character Short shows that his first kill truly was an accident, done to protect the original High Leader Ghira from a racist human.
-Sienna, Ghira usurper, applauded Adam's actions and it's strongly implied that she enabled his violent tendencies without seeing what Adam was becoming.
+Sienna, Ghira's usurper, applauded Adam's actions and it's strongly implied that she enabled his violent tendencies without seeing what Adam was becoming.